joffe97/livepapers/README.md

 # Livepapers - web programming exam project
 **Livepapers** is a webpage developed by Joachim Andreassen as a exam project in the web programming course.
 The purpose of this webpage is to provide animated wallpapers to users.
 Animated wallpapers can be put to use using <a href="https://rocksdanister.github.io/lively/#three">Lively Wallpaper</a>, or other similar software.
+Link to github repository: https://github.com/joffe97/livepapers.